-2024 worldwide press freedom ranking.
-In Argentina, Chile. and Paraguay, press freedoms are threatened bv the concentration of media ownership by a organizations.
-Further. to prevent them from reporting on sensitive harassment and those in Paraguay experience threats and violence.
+2024 worldwide press freedom rankina.
+In Argentina, Chile, and Paraguay, press freedoms are threatened bv the concentration of media ownership bv a few organizations.
+Further. to prevent them from reporting on sensitive topics, journalists in Argentina and Chile occasionally face harassment and those in Paraguay experience threats and violence.